Holonomy algebras of Einstein pseudo-Riemannian manifolds: Pseudo-Riemannian manifolds of index 2

-If $\g\cap\C\neq 0$, then we get the algebra 5).
-The fact that it is weakly irreducible follows from the above case.
+If $\g\cap\C\neq 0$, then we get the algebra e).
+The fact that it is weakly irreducible follows from the previous case.

-{\bf Examples of metrics.} To complete the proof of Theorem \ref{th m=2} we should show that each of the algebras $\g\subset\so(2,n+2)$ from the statement of the theorem may appear as the holonomy algebra of an Einstein pseudo-Riemannian manifold.
-The metrics can be constructed using the idea of Example~1.
+{\bf 2.
+Construction of metrics.} To complete the proof of Theorem \ref{th m=2}, we should show that each of the algebras $\g\subset\so(2,n+2)$ from the statement of the theorem may appear as the holonomy algebra of an Einstein not Ricci-flat pseudo-Riemannian manifold.
+The metrics are constructed using the idea from Section \ref{sec Lor}.

-For the case of the first algebra, the metric can be taken as in Example~1 with $h$ to be an Einstein Lorentzian metric with the holonomy algebra $\h\subset\so(1,n+1)$.
+{\bf a)} For the case of the first algebra, the metric can be taken as in Section \ref{sec Lor} with $h$ to be an Einstein not Ricci-flat Lorentzian metric with the holonomy algebra $\h\subset\so(1,n+1)$.

-For the last two algebras from the theorem there exist e.g. symmetric metrics with these holonomy algebras.

-Let $h$ be a Riemannian Einstein metric with the holonomy algebra $\h\subset\so(n)$ and cosmological constant $\Lambda$.
+Next, let $h$ be an Einstein not Ricci-flat Riemannian metric defined on $\Real^n$ with the holonomy algebra $\h\subset\so(n)$ and cosmological constant $\Lambda$.
 The de~Rham decomposition implies that the coordinates can be divided into the groups